 Again, thank you for being here.
 And I hope you are able to apply the lessons to come to your business and thrive.
 Also, leave a comment.
 Let me know your thoughts or any questions you might have.
 I am happy to share and answer what I can.

-Lastly, I promise to share all my knowledge and help you learn what I know, but I have two asks....1. that you are open to the learning process.
+Lastly, I promise to share all my knowledge and help you learn what I know, all I ask is that you are open to the learning process.
 That you participate, ask questions, complete any "assignments", and trust the process even when it doesn't make sense right away.